Vasa’s historic project management lesson

 Admittedly, in those days consequences for failure could be severe and go far beyond what we can imagine today in a corporate environment.
 The pressure felt by the Vasa‘s project manager and reluctance to speak up may be hard to fathom today.

 - ‘Scope creep’ – The project plan for Vasa was established with a schedule and a projected timeline by when the product would be available; in this case, when the Vasa would swim and be ready for battle.
 Typically, early estimates found on or favor best-case scenarios.
 They are outdated only a few weeks into a project of the Vasa size.
 They need to get updated periodically taking account of changes requested and unforeseen obstacles encountered.
-An specific finishing date should not be offered at the beginning of the project without careful communication about the associated risks, so not to nurture unrealistic expectations by sponsor and stakeholders.
+A specific finishing date should not be offered at the beginning of the project without careful communication about the associated risks, so not to nurture unrealistic expectations by sponsor and stakeholders.
 It needs to be closely managed, adjusted and communicated transparently by the project manager.

 The King demanded significant changes throughout the project’s duration that translated into time and money lost.
 Bear in mind that the King does not know every task that goes into each change and the risks it induces.
-It demonstrates even more the importance of a controlled change management process that reflects the impact of each change transparent and realistically.
+It demonstrates, even more, the importance of a controlled change management process that reflects the impact of each change transparent and realistically.
 This gives the sponsor or stakeholders a chance to reconsider whether the change should then be approved or not.
 As an iron rule, you cannot have it all: cheap, fast and with high-quality, so it is important to choose accordingly.

 - Unrealistic expectations – The common belief prevailed for several hundred years that a bigger ship, tall and impressive, carrying more guns, etc. would also be ‘more indestructible’. – Too much ambition and the deceiving belief of ‘too big to fail’ sank also another world’s largest ship marking a superlative disaster in 1912: the Titanic.

-Nowadays, a project management office (PMO) can help to define project management standards and processes to achieve consistency across projects, which also helps to educate the sponsor on risks and help them setting expectations realistically.
+Nowadays, a project management office (PMO) can help to define project management standards and processes to achieve consistency across projects, which also helps to educate the sponsor on risks and help them set expectations realistically.

 After the Vasa disaster

-Today, scientific methods as well as refined and formalized project management methodologies exist, such as the PMI’s PMBOK, which prepare project managers to deliver the project results reliably and with satisfying scope, time, and quality.
+Today, scientific methods, as well as refined and formalized project management methodologies, exist, such as the PMI’s PMBOK, which prepare project managers to deliver the project results reliably and with satisfying scope, time, and quality.
 However, there is no silver bullet for project success since we are all humans prone to make mistakes often based on assumptions, beliefs, and unhealthy ambition.
 Even the best method is only as good as the degree to which it is applied and enforced!

 In the end, large and heavy double-deck gunships were built and launched successfully.
 They ruled the seas for a long time, among them the USS Constitution.
 This ship was launched in 1797 with firepower comparable to the Vasa but nearly twice the displacement of 2,200 tons.
 This well-measured ballast made the ship safe, seaworthy and successful.
 With reconstruction completed in 1995, the USS Constitution is on display in Boston today as the world’s oldest commissioned naval vessel still afloat.